In the Heart of the Racing Capital of the World

 With our worldwide headquarters located in the Racing Capital of the World, motorsports is just part of who we are.
 We have countless customers who supply parts to race teams.
 Recently, race teams have seen the advantage of manufacturing their own parts and have invested in Hurco CNC machines to gain a competitive edge.

-Click here for highlights from the 2016 Performance Racing Industry show in Indianapolis.
+Click here for highlights from the Performance Racing Industry Show in Indianapolis.

 Hurco is a proud sponsor of John Force Racing.
 By any measure, John Force Racing’s domination of Funny Car drag racing over the last quarter century is unparalleled.
-Entering the 2016 season, JFR drivers had won more than 40 percent of all the events contested in the NHRA’s Mello Yello Series (241 of 602) in the 25 years since John Force won the first of his team’s record 18 championships.
+Closing the 2018 season, JFR drivers all finished inside the NHRA Mello Yello Drag Racing Series Top 10 for the 33rd time in the team’s 34-year history.

 The creation of the Force American Made (FAM) machine shop at John Force Racing (JFR) is a story about turning tragedy into triumph.
 (Read full story here).